 If the business joins the flat rate scheme, it will simply aggregate the total VAT-inclusive sales in the period and apply a relevant percentage to this total.
 The result of this is the amount payable to HMRC.

 However, when looking at VAT-inclusive turnover, everything that is within the scope of VAT must be included.
-So, if a business has zero-rated, reduced-rated, or exempt income, the turnover from these must be included in the FRS calculation.
-For this reason, if a business is seeking to join the FRS that is about to make large sale that would be zero-rated or exempt, it will be worth considering delaying the joining date.
+So, if a business has zero-rated, reduced-rated, or exempt income, the turnover from these must be included in the VAT return calculation.
+For this reason, if a business is seeking to join the flat rate scheme that is about to make large sale that would be zero-rated or exempt, it will be worth considering delaying the joining date.

-Under the FRS, the business does not account for its purchases, and so doesn’t recover input tax – unless the expense is for a capital item and the VAT inclusive cost of the individual purchase exceeds £2,000.
+Under the flat rate scheme, the business does not account for its purchases, and so doesn’t recover input tax unless the expense is for a capital item and the VAT inclusive cost of the individual purchase exceeds £2,000.

 The appropriate rate of VAT is still charged to the customer.
 The relevant percentage only applies to the VAT return when working out what is due to HMRC.